jafarimojtaba/Himjpro/README.md

 - 👋 Hi, I’m Mojtaba
-- 👀 I’m interested in AI, Big data, Embeded systems and evry tech that help people have a safer and happier life
+- 👀 I’m interested in distributed software systems
-- 🌱 I’m currently learning c at 42 Wolfsburg
+- 🌱 I’m currently learning C, C++, Linux, JS, ... at 42 Wolfsburg
-- 💞️ I’m looking to collaborate on AI projects in C and Python
+- 💞️ I’m looking to collaborate on C, C++, Java and JS projects
 - 📫 How to reach me: https://www.linkedin.com/in/mojtabaj

 <!---